The format of ChampSim

 d0 06 01 00 00 00 00 00 ┊ 01 01 1a 00 1c 0f 00 00

 They differed from mine on the marked byte, but why!
-All the instructions had an extra destinatin register, now with hindsight it's pretty obvius...
+All the instructions had an extra destination register, now with hindsight it's pretty obvious...
 Why they are using the 26 register so much on branch instructions, it looks like it's the status register on x86 🤦.

-it has some logic to detect the kind of branch that it's been executed but what pains me the most it's ignoring the branch taken parameter given by the trace in most cases.
-(I understend this is possibly a limitation on PIN or related tools but it's still a pain).
+Looking more closely to instruction.h this is more apparent as in the conversion from input_instr to ooo_model_instr it has some logic to detect the kind of branch that it's been executed but what pains me the most it's ignoring the branch taken parameter given by the trace in most cases.
+(I understand this is possibly a limitation on PIN or related tools but it's still a pain).